jacksleight/statamic-memberbox/docs/implementation.md

 ---

-## Setting up the account and directory pages
+## Using the automatic account and directory pages

-To enable the account pages set the `statamic.memberbox.enable_account` config option to true (enabled by default):
+Memberbox can automatically create account and directory routes/pages for you, and comes with starter templates you can customise to match your site design.
+To enable the automatic account pages set the `statamic.memberbox.enable_account` config option to true (enabled by default):

 ```
 'enable_account' => true,
 ```

-To enable the directory pages set the `statamic.memberbox.enable_directory` config option to true and uncomment the routes:
+To enable the automatic directory pages set the `statamic.memberbox.enable_directory` config option to true and uncomment the routes:

 ```
 'enable_directory' => true,